bitflate/bitflate.github.io/_posts/2019-04-13-bitflate-cryptocurrency-with-constant-inflation.markdown

 - It creates 19.3 million coins in the first halving.
 - Proof of Work timespan adjustment is 3.5 days.
 - Block time is 2.5 minutes.
-It has 1-year halving interval.
+It has a 1-year halving interval.
 - In subsequent halvings, coins inflate 7% per year.
 At this inflation rate, coin supply doubles - every 10 years.

 Here's the block reward schedule for the first 10 halvings: